Article I - Name

 - Regular membership may be extended by the Executive Committee to a person who is actively involved inn administering land use development controls as defined by the Planning Act, Chapter 9, Statutes of Nova Scotia 1983 or persons in other provinces in similar job roles who administer similar legislation.

 - Associate membership may be extended by the Executive Committee to a person in the public service associated with some form of development control.

-- Application for membership shall be made on application forms supplied for that purpose and submitted to the Executive Committee for its recommendation at the Annual Meeting.
+- Application for membership shall be made on application forms supplied for that purpose and submitted to the Executive Committee for their approval.